ardatan/graphql-tools/website/docs/stitch-type-merging.md

 { id: '7', posts: [] }
 ```

 This fabricated record fulfills the not-null requirement of the `posts:[Post]!` field.
 However, it also makes the posts service awkwardly responsible for data it knows only by omission.
 A cleaner solution may be to loosen schema nullability down to `posts:[Post]`, and then return `null` for unknown user IDs without associated posts.
 Null is a valid mergable object as long as the unique fields it fulfills are nullable.
+See the related [handbook example](https://github.com/gmac/schema-stitching-handbook/tree/master/type-merging-nullables) for a detailed explanation.

 ## Merging flow